Dry Mouth and Sjögren’s

 Remineralizing: The process of repairing ‘early’ carious lesions by replacing lost mineral components, especially calcium and phosphate, of the tooth.
 The process is enhanced by fluoride and by products containing an active remineralizing agent.

 Salivary glands: Three pairs of major salivary glands produce the majority of saliva: parotid glands, located in the cheek in front of the ears; submandibular glands, located under the lower jaw; and sublingual glands, located under the tongue.
 In addition, the hundreds of minor salivary glands located throughout the mouth are uniquely important for their lubricating function.
-All salivary glands are affected in Sjögren’s syndrome.
+All salivary glands are affected in Sjögren’s.

 Classes of medications that commonly cause dry mouth (not a comprehensive list):